mmustee/Mohammed-s-portfolio/README.md

 # Data Analytics Portfolio
-A portfolio consisting of my data analytics projects using data analytic tools such as SQL, Power Query, DAX, Power BI and Excel
+A portfolio consisting of my data analytics projects using data analytic tools such as SQL, Power Query, DAX, Power BI and Excel.
+To view the projects in more detail, click on the Project title 🙂

 # [Project 1: Customer Churn Analysis](https://github.com/mmustee/Customer-Churn-Analysis.git)
 ### This is a project I did in preparation for the PL300 Mocrosoft Data Analyst Exam.
 In this project, I created a databoard report for a fictional telecommunications company called Databel.